Even if you think you don’t like them, these cheesy Brussels sprouts with bacon will definitely change your mind! Cheesy, creamy, and FULL of flavor!

 - minced fresh parsley, for garnish

 Preheat oven to 375 degrees F. Add butter to a large oven safe pan or skillet, and heat over MED heat.
-Add Brussels sprouts and shallots, seasoning with kosher salt, black pepper and paprika.
+Add Brussels sprouts, shallots and garlic, seasoning with kosher salt, black pepper and paprika.
 Saute, stirring occasionally, about 5-8 minutes.

 Remove pan from heat, pour in heavy cream.
 Sprinkle shredded cheddar and gruyere cheese all over the Brussels sprouts.
 Top with crumbled bacon and bake about 12 minutes, until cheese is melted and bubbly.